CosmWasm/sylvia-book/src/basics/entry-points.md

 ## Generate entry points

 `Sylvia` provides us with [`entry_points`](https://docs.rs/sylvia/0.7.0/sylvia/attr.entry_points.html) attribute macro.
-In most cases your entry point will just dispatch received message to the handler so it's not necessary to manually create them and we can rely on macro to do that for us.
+In most cases, your entry point will just dispatch received messages to the handler, so it's not necessary to manually create them, and we can rely on a macro to do that for us.

 Let's add the attribute macro to our contract: